finbourne/lusid-sdk-python-preview/sdk/docs/TransactionPortfoliosApi.md

     # Create an instance of the API class
     api_instance = lusid.TransactionPortfoliosApi(api_client)
     scope = 'scope_example' # str | The scope of the transaction portfolio.
 code = 'code_example' # str | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. from_transaction_date = 'from_transaction_date_example' # str | The lower bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no lower bound if this is not specified. (optional) to_transaction_date = 'to_transaction_date_example' # str | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version              of each transaction if not specified. (optional) filter = 'filter_example' # str | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"              For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the 'Instrument' or 'Transaction' domain to decorate onto              transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or              'Transaction/strategy/quantsignal'. (optional) page = 'page_example' # str | The pagination token to use to continue listing transactions from a previous call to LookThroughTransactions. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
-This will default to 1000 if not specified. (optional) quotes_scope = 'quotes_scope_example' # str | The scope containing the quotes with the FX rates used for currency conversion. (optional)
+This will default to 1000 if not specified. (optional) quotes_scope = 'quotes_scope_example' # str | The scope containing the quotes with the FX rates used for currency conversion. (optional) slice = 'slice_example' # str | When running LookThrough, define this slice as the root slice in the portfolio to look through from. (optional) share_class = 'share_class_example' # str | When running LookThrough, use this along with the slice parameter to specify              the root share class in the slice in the portfolio to look through from.
+The slice parameter is a prerequisite              for this parameter to be valid. (optional)

     try:
         # [EXPERIMENTAL] LookThroughTransactions: Look through transactions
-        api_response = api_instance.look_through_transactions(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, page=page, limit=limit, quotes_scope=quotes_scope)
+        api_response = api_instance.look_through_transactions(scope, code, from_transaction_date=from_transaction_date, to_transaction_date=to_transaction_date, as_at=as_at, filter=filter, property_keys=property_keys, page=page, limit=limit, quotes_scope=quotes_scope, slice=slice, share_class=share_class)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling TransactionPortfoliosApi->look_through_transactions: %s\n" % e)